magnusgp/FakeNewsDetection/reports/README.md

 > **How many tests did you implement?**
 >
 > Answer:

---- question 7 fill here ---
+*We implemented 7 tests in total covering the making of the dataset as well as the output of the model*

 ### Question 8